Denazification: Soviet zone

-From the beginning, denazification in the Soviet zone was considered a critical element of the transformation into a socialist society and was quickly and effectively put into practice.
-Members of the Nazi Party and its organizations were arrested and interned.
-The NKVD was directly in charge of this process, and oversaw the camps.
+From the beginning, denazification in the Soviet zone was considered a critical element of the transformation into a socialist society and was quickly and effectively implemented.
+Members of the Nazi Party and its organizations were often brutally beaten before being arrested and interned.
+The NKVD was directly in charge of this process and oversaw the camps.
 In 1948, the camps were placed under the same administration as the gulag in the Soviet government.
-According to official records, 122,600 people were interned.
-34,700 of those interned in this process were considered to be Soviet citizens, with the rest being German.
+According to official records, 122,600 people were interned; 34,700 of those interned in this process were considered to be Soviet citizens, with the rest being German.
 This process happened at the same time as the expropriation of large landowners and Junkers, who were also often former Nazi supporters.

 Because part of the intended goal of denazification in the Soviet zone was also the removal of anti-socialist sentiment, the committees in charge of the process were politically skewed.
-A typical panel would have one member from the Christian Democratic Union, one from the Liberal Democratic Party of Germany, three from the Socialist Unity Party of Germany, and three from political mass organizations (who were typically also supportive of the Socialist Unity Party).
+A typical panel would have one member from the Christian Democratic Union, one from the Liberal Democratic Party of Germany, one from the Democratic Farmers' Party of Germany, one from the National Democratic Party of Germany (East Germany), three from the Socialist Unity Party of Germany, three from the National People's Army and three from political mass organizations (who were typically also supportive of the Socialist Unity Party).

 Former Nazi officials quickly realized that they would face fewer obstacles and investigations in the zones controlled by the Western Allies.
 Many of them saw a chance to defect to the West on the pretext of anti-communism.
 Conditions in the internment camps were terrible, and between 42,000 and 80,000 prisoners died.
 When the camps were closed in 1950, prisoners were handed over to the East German government.

-Because many of the functionaries of the Soviet occupation zone were themselves formerly prosecuted by the Nazi regime, mere former membership in the NSDAP was judged as a crime.
+Because many of the functionaries of the Soviet occupation zone were themselves formerly prosecuted by the Nazi regime, mere former membership in the NSDAP was initially judged as a crime.